Gambling Addiction: Understanding, Help and Recovery

 Here are some quotes from famous gamblers that offer insight into the world of gambling and our related topic:

-- “In gambling, the many must lose in order for the few to win.” – George Bernard Shaw, playwright and critic.
+2. “In gambling, the many must lose for the few to win.” – George Bernard Shaw, playwright and critic.

 These quotes highlight the dangers of gambling addiction, while also recognizing the allure and thrill that comes with the activity.
 It is important to remember to always gamble responsibly and seek help if necessary.